Humans on the Move

 Hadia Aslam is a healthcare systems development consultant in relief sector and the founder of multiple healthcare systems in refugee community settings.
 She most recently co-founded, Endless Medical Advantage which is a mobile health service for refugee settlements in the Beqaa, Lebanon.
 She is a the founder and director of Health Security Partners.
 Hadia is a frequent public speaker for advocacy and awareness of the refugee crisis.
 Hadia is a general practitioner and incident review clinician with the National Health Service UK.

-Patrick Gage is the Director of International Operations and Fundraising at the Scalabrini International Migration Network (SIMN).
+Patrick Gage is currently a field staffer of Kamala Harris 2020 presidential campaign after previously serving as the head of development for the Scalabrini International Migration Network.
 As one of the modern abolitionist movement's youngest leaders, he has spoken about human trafficking at the White House, United Nations, U.S. Capitol, and Vatican; co-chairs the Nexus Working Group on Human Trafficking and Modern Slavery; and serves on Nomi Network's Board of Directors.
 His work focuses on the intersection between migration, human trafficking, and business.
 Patrick holds a B.S.F.S. in International History from Georgetown University.

 Patty Simonton brings over 20 years of experience working in the fields of social entrepreneurship, workforce development, and the nonprofit community to her role.
 The founder of Radial Impact, a management consulting company for social enterprises and nonprofits, Patty is a program manager, community builder, strategic planner, crowdfunding expert, and event organizer.
 She recently worked as the Community Manager for the Mentor Capital Network where she helped facilitate the